Back to the journal

 3. Energy spreads through the atomic lattice

 Once electrons are energized, that thermal vibration moves through the object.
+This is why:- steel warms,

 - concrete warms,